 What pages should you include?
 How many?
 And how should you structure them?

-Luckily, you can improve your website’s navigation structure by following some key guidelines and best practices, which we’ve outlined for you below.
+Luckily, you can improve your nonprofit website navigation structure by following some key guidelines and best practices, which we’ve outlined for you below.

-Follow these core principles to create a nonprofit website navigation that supports and empowers visitors as they traverse your website—and as they ultimately decide whether they want to continue engaging with you and your cause.
+Follow these core principles to create a nonprofit website navigation that supports and empowers visitors as they traverse your site—and as they ultimately decide whether or not they want to continue engaging with you and your cause.

 1. Include 7 Items Max in Your Menu's Top Level

-It can be tempting to add all your pages to your navigation menu.
+It can be tempting to add all your pages to your nonprofit website navigation menu.

 You wouldn’t have created it as a page on your site if it wasn’t important, right?
 But this sort of thinking often leads to some bad practices that can overwhelm your website visitors.